fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 The Formalism Trap
 ^^^^^^^^^^^^^^^^^^

-This trap occurs when implementing an algorithmic solution failing to account the social dimensions associated to a problem.
-These dimensions include processes involved, whether human, political or bureaucratic, as well as cultural and time-bound social contexts.
-Such dimensions can often not be resolved via mathematical means.
+This trap occurs when implementing an algorithmic solution that fails to take into account the social dimensions associated to fairness in a situation.
+These dimensions include "procedurality", "contextuality" and "contestability".
+Such dimensions can often not be resolved via a purely mathematical framework.
-Failure occurs when steps are not taken to eradicate the limitations behind mathematical and statistical models.

 Example:

 The Portability Trap
 ^^^^^^^^^^^^^^^^^^^^